Items tagged “endocrine”

 Multiple endocrine neoplasia (MEN) syndromes are a collection of syndromes characterised by the presence of, as the name would suggest, multiple endocrine tumours.
 They are autosomal dominant in inheritance.
 MEN1 (Wermer syndrome) MEN2 (multiple endocrine adenomatosis) MEN2a (Sipple syndrome)...

-The pancreatic ductal embryology is moderately complicated, leading to a number of anatomical variants of the pancreatic ducts, many of which are clinically significant.
-The normal arrangement is for the entire pancreas to be drained via a single duct, to the ampulla of Vater through the sphinc...
+The ductal embryology of the pancreas is moderately complicated, leading to a number of anatomical variants of the pancreatic ducts, many of which are clinically significant.
+The normal arrangement is for the entire pancreas to be drained via a single duct, to the ampulla of Vater through the s...

 Pituitary apoplexy is an acute clinical syndrome caused by either haemorrhagic or non-haemorrhagic necrosis of the pituitary gland 2.
 Although variable, it typically comprises of headache, visual deficits, ophthalmoplegia, and altered mental status 7.
 An existing pituitary macroadenoma is usuall...